UPPMAX/uppmax4DL/docs/practicalities.md

 ## Questions

 **Most questions here, please**

 - HackMD: <https://hackmd.io/@bclaremar/Bianca-workshop-March23?both>
 - This is archived and can be used as part of the course material afterwards
+- Type in the left frame.
+    - Don't bother about the formatting if you are not acquainted with markdown language!

-**Relevant for the presenting teacher
+**Relevant for the presenting teacher**

 - Zoom chat

 ## Schedule